 Uncooked turkey can sit in the marinade for up to 48 hours.
 For easy meal prep, you could marinade enough turkey for 2 or 3 meals.
 When you’re ready to eat, simply take out as much turkey as you want for your meal and let the rest keep marinating.

-Marinades are a great way to add flavor to lean proteins.
-If you’re looking for a few more great marinade recipes, here are some of my favorites:
+If you’re looking for a few more great turkey recipes, here are some of my favorites:

 For even more healthy, delicious recipe inspiration, check out my roundup of the best healthy diabetic chicken recipes!

 When you’ve tried this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!